Closed Sign

 Someone once told me that a true sign of a successful entrepreneur is the ability to know when it’s time to throw in the towel and move on.
 One failed business doesn’t define an entrepreneur.
 Plus, when one door closes, another usually opens.

 Closing a business doesn’t just mean selling your assets and calling it a day.
 You’ve got to go through the requisite steps to ensure your business is legally closed and that you’ve properly wound up your business affairs.
-Otherwise, you could be personally responsible for filing annual reports, filing state/federal tax returns, and maintaining miscellaneous business licenses and filings.
+Otherwise, you could be personally responsible for filing annual reports, filing state and federal tax returns, and maintaining miscellaneous business licenses and filings.

 1. Dissolve Your LLC or C Corporation